Idaho Supreme Court consolidates redistricting map lawsuits

-BOISE, Idaho (AP) — A second legal challenge has been filed against Idaho’s redistricting commission over a new map redrawing the state’s 35 legislative districts have been consolidated into one lawsuit.
+BOISE, Idaho (AP) — Two lawsuits filed against Idaho’s redistricting commission over a new map redrawing the state’s 35 legislative districts have been consolidated into one lawsuit.

 The commission was tasked with redrawing the districts based on the population as counted in the 2020 census.
-Idaho has been one of the fastest-growing states in the nation, and the commissioners examined where that growth occurred and attempted to create districts roughly equal in population, with about 52,000 residents each.
+Idaho has been one of the fastest-growing states in the nation.
+Commissioners during multiple meetings examined where the growth occurred and said they tried to create districts roughly equal in population, with about 52,000 residents each.

-The commission is required to map new legislative districts that do not have more than a 10% population variance and they are supposed to avoid dividing counties into multiple districts as much as possible.
-Still, there is no way to avoid splitting some counties into different districts.
+The commission is required to map new legislative districts that do not have more than a 10% population variance, and they are supposed to avoid dividing counties into multiple districts as much as possible.
+Still, there is no way to avoid splitting some of Idaho’s 44 counties into different districts.

 On the map, three portions of Ada County were split and each portion was joined with either Gem, Canyon or Owyhee County.
 Other highly populated counties were also split, including Kootenai and Canyon counties.

-“This parsing out of Ada County to achieve an ideal district size is constitutionally prohibited,” the commissioners wrote in the complaint.
+“This parsing out of Ada County to achieve an ideal district size is constitutionally prohibited,” the commissioners wrote in their complaint.

-Redistricting lawsuits are common.
-At least 10 cases filed over the last four redistricting attempts dating back to 1981.
+Redistricting lawsuits are common, with at least 10 cases filed over the last four redistricting attempts dating back to 1981.